-While sustainability has always been a goal of the Honesdale Roots and Rhythm Music and Arts festival, the 2010 festival, which successfully diverted a significant amount of festival waste for recycling purposes, became award winning and was recognized by the Professional Recyclers of Pennsylvania (PROP) as one of over 120 municipalities, counties, private businesses, individuals, and community organizations from throughout Pennsylvania for going above and beyond what is mandated under Act 101, the Municipal Waste Planning, Recycling and Waste Reduction Act.
-The festival earned its first Waste Watcher Award by PROP.
+The 2010 festival was a different story.
+With the help of a local waste consulting firm, a significant amount of festival waste was able to be successfully diverted for recycling purposes, and the festival became award winning, earning its first Waste Watcher award and being recognized by the Professional Recyclers of Pennsylvania (PROP) as one of over 120 municipalities, counties, private businesses, individuals, and community organizations from throughout Pennsylvania for going above and beyond what is mandated under Act 101, the Municipal Waste Planning, Recycling and Waste Reduction Act.

-A Recycling Committee was officially established as part of the festival’s ongoing planning efforts; over 30 volunteers from various community organizations registered for early morning set-up, collection and sorting shifts throughout the day; professional “Think, Before You Throw” signage was donated; and the festival’s Food Committee Chair worked with food vendors to help decrease the use of non-recyclable materials.
+A Recycling Committee was officially established as part of the festival’s ongoing planning efforts; over 30 volunteers from various community organizations registered for early morning set-up, collection and sorting shifts throughout the day; professional “Think, Before You Throw” signage was donated; and the festival’s Food Committee Chair worked closely with food vendors to help decrease the use of non-recyclable materials.

-For 2015, the 10th anniversary of the Honesdale Roots and Rhythm Music and Arts Festival plans to be “greener” than ever, as food vendors are being asked to use only compostable or recyclable food service ware.
-Consistent with this year’s “zero waste goal,” the Festival Board encourages the public to please remember to drop all waste into the appropriate and well marked bins throughout the park on the day of the festival.
+For 2015, the 10th anniversary of the Honesdale Roots and Rhythm Music and Arts Festival was “greener” than ever, as food vendors were asked to use only compostable or recyclable service-ware and over 90% of the festival’s waste was diverted from the landfill when compared to the 2009 festival.

 As a new 2016 Waste Watcher Award recipient, consistent with this year’s goal of “zero waste”, the Festival Board encourages the public to “Think Before You Throw” and please drop all waste into the appropriate and well-marked bins throughout the park.